-- 3.33 The public service is established on the principle of merit-based appointments.
-Chief executives act as the employing authority for the departments to which they have been appointed.
-Under section 33 of the State Sector Act, chief executives must act independently in matters such as the appointment, promotion, or disciplining of individual employees.
+3.37 The public service is established on the principle of merit-based appointments.
+Chief executives act as the employing authority for the agencies to which they have been appointed.
+Under section 54 of the Public Service Act 2020, chief executives must act independently in matters such as the appointment, promotion, or disciplining of individual employees.
 They are not responsible to their Minister in such matters.
-Generally, the duty of independence and the obligation to act as a good employer will make it inappropriate for a chief executive to involve the Minister in any staffing matter. - 3.34 In certain circumstances, chief executives may need to provide their Minister with a briefing on a staffing matter.
-In such situations, the chief executive should take into account the guidance set out in paragraph 3.22(a)-(c).
+Generally, the duty of independence and the obligation to act as a good employer will make it inappropriate for a chief executive to involve their Minister in any staffing matter.

+3.38 In certain circumstances, chief executives may need to provide their Minister with a briefing on a staffing matter.
+In such situations, the chief executive should take into account the guidance set out in paragraph 3.265.